augustineayeh/medical-app/README.md

 # medical_app

-UI for a mobile app that helps patients to book appointments with doctors
+UI for a Flutter mobile app that helps patients to book appointments with doctors